kiranbakale/AMI-Readme/README.md

 - Cloud accounts management
 - Observability stack beyond Prometheus and Grafana
 - Direct Omniauth and Email support (see [Custom Config](docs/environment_advanced.md#custom-config))

-## How It Works

-At a high level the Toolkit is designed to be as straightforward as possible.
-A high level overview of how it works is as follows:

-- Machines are _provisioned_ as per the [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) with Terraform.
-Part of this provisioning includes adding specific labels / tags to each machine for Ansible to then use to identify.
-- Machines are _configured_ with Ansible.
-Through identifying each machine by its Labels, Ansible will intelligently go through them in the correct install order.
-On each it will install and configure Omnibus to setup the intended component as required.
-The Ansible scripts have been designed to handle certain dynamic setups depending on what machines have been provisioned (e.g. an environment without Elasticsearch, or a 2k environment with a smaller amount of nodes).
-Additional tasks are also performed as required such as setting GitLab config through API or Load Balancer and Monitoring setup.

 ## Missing features to be aware of